 This work was supported by the EPSRC through an iCASE award sponsored by Rolls-Royce plc.
-Rolls-Royce plc are gratefully acknowledged for allowing the use and modification of their CFD solver HYDRA.
-The work used the ARCHER UK National Supercomputing Service (http://www.archer.ac.uk) under EPSRC grant EP/L000261/1, and thanks go to both for their support.
-Finally, the authors would like to thank Dr. Ifthekar Naqavi, Dr. Rob Watson, Mr. Jiahuan Cui and Mr Bryn Ubald for their invaluable inputs, and Dr. Tamer Zaki for providing the geometry for cascade 1.
+Rolls-Royce plc are gratefully acknowledged for allowing the use and modification of their CFD solver Hydra.3 Finally, the authors would like to thank Dr. Nagavi, Dr. Watson, and Mr. Cui for their invaluable inputs, Dr. Zaki for providing the geometry for cascade 1, and Dr. Lardeau for providing the inflow turbulence code.